hasgeek/hasjob/hasjob/templates/reject_email.md

 "**{{ post.review_comments }}**"

-You are welcome to post a new listing which conforms with our [Terms of Service][tos].
+You are welcome to post a new listing which complies with our [Terms of Service][tos].

 The [HasGeek Job Board][jb] is a service of [HasGeek][hg].
 Write to us at info@hasgeek.com if you have suggestions or questions on this service.